tarrade/proj_multilingual_text_classification/doc/env_variables_setup.md

     - You should see firstName_lastName of the left
     - Click Save
     - you need to start a AI Platform instance
+    - open a Jupyter Lab terminal and got to `/home/gcp_user_name/`
+    - clone this repositiory: `git clone https://github.com/tarrade/proj_multilingual_text_classification.git`
+    - then `cd proj_multilingual_text_classification/`
+    - create the Anacond Python environment `conda env create -f env/environment.yml`
-    - open a Jupyter Lab terminal and create a file `config.sh` in `/home` with the following information:
+    - create a file `config.sh` in `/home` with the following information:
     ```
     #!/bin/bash